 Questions?
 Email CoronavirusResponse@creighton.edu

-The University also strongly encourages all students, faculty and staff to obtain a COVID-19 booster.
-More information on booster shots and eligibility guidelines can be found on the Centers for Disease Control and Prevention (CDC) website.
+The University also strongly encourages all students, faculty and staff to stay up to date with their COVID-19 vaccines by receiving boosters as recommended by the CDC.
+More information regarding staying up to date on COVID-19 vaccines can be found on the Centers for Disease Control and Prevention (CDC) website.

 All students, faculty and staff should upload confirmation of COVID-19 vaccinations to the Birdhouse.

 - COVID-19 at-home test kits are available for purchase on the Omaha campus at the McGloin Market, Jack and Ed's Marketplace, online, in pharmacies and in retail stores.